DinoChiesa/Gemini-Function-Calling/README.md

 ```

 In that payload, you're giving Gemini the original prompt, PLUS the thing it
-asked for PLUS the data you collected at its request.
+asked for, PLUS the data you collected at its request.

 And then Gemini can assemble and digest all of that information and provide back
 a coherent response.
 This back-and-forth can continue for multiple
 iterations.
 If Gemini thinks that invoking the tools your app has access too,
 can help produce a correct answer, it will tell your app that, by sending back
 "functionCall" elements in the response as shown above.